Jolah1/paddle-frontend-assessment/README.md

 ## Built with:

-This project was bootstrapped with react js and react router
+- This project was bootstrapped with React.js
+- React router

 ## How to run this Application

 - Git clone this repository
 - cd to the root directory of the project
-- Open with a code editor
+- Open the downloaded folder in your code editor
-- run npm install
-- run npm start
+- install all the dependencies by running 'npm install' in your terminal
+- Then run 'npm start' to keep the project running on the local host 3000

 ## Project Live link